 6. Polyphenol-Rich Foods

-Polyphenols represent a diverse group of plant compounds that act as powerful antioxidants.
-These molecules are too large for absorption in the small intestine, so they travel to the colon where gut bacteria metabolize them into beneficial bioactive compounds.
+Polyphenols are a diverse group of plant compounds that act as antioxidants and selective modulators of gut bacteria.
+Because of their size and structure, a large proportion of dietary polyphenols are not absorbed in the small intestine and instead travel to the colon, where resident gut bacteria metabolize them into bioactive compounds.

 Gut-Friendly Polyphenol Sources

 Dark chocolate (70% cacao or higher) contains flavonoids that beneficial bacteria convert into anti-inflammatory compounds.
-Green tea provides catechins, a type of polyphenol that research shows can increase beneficial Bifidobacteria populations.
+Research shows that high-dose cocoa flavanols increase the number of Bifidobacterium and lactic acid bacteria in the gut.
+Green tea provides catechins, a type of polyphenol that bacteria transform into biologically active anti-inflammatory metabolites in the colon.

-Colorful berries, blueberries, strawberries, and blackberries, deliver anthocyanins, polyphenols that give them their vibrant hues and support microbiome diversity.
-Extra virgin olive oil contains oleocanthal and other polyphenols that reduce gut inflammation.
+Colorful berries, blueberries, strawberries, and blackberries, deliver anthocyanins that support microbiome diversity.
+Extra virgin olive oil contains oleocanthal and other polyphenols associated with reduced gut inflammation.
+Herbs and spices like turmeric, cinnamon, and cloves all contribute meaningful polyphenol content.

 How Polyphenols Improve Microbiome Diversity

-Aim for a variety of polyphenol sources rather than relying on a single food, as different polyphenol types support different bacterial species.
+Aim for a variety of polyphenol sources rather than relying on a single food, as different polyphenol subtypes support different bacterial species.

 How These Foods Work Together to Repair Your Gut